“No one should have to make the decisions of a lifetime without ever getting to practice them.”

 Advisory Board

-Next Move™’s advisory board brings operational depth in the exact spaces the platform serves — correctional-tablet distribution and reentry programming; enterprise-scale security and corrections-data compliance.
+Next Move™’s advisory board brings operational depth in the exact spaces the platform serves — correctional-tablet distribution, reentry programming, and community reintegration.

 Stacy Burnett, MBA, Strategic Partnerships Advisor